Are deer nocturnal? We get this question a lot from hunters and non hunters alike.

-While most deer may bed down during periods of rain, there are times when deer will be active when it is raining.
+While most deer may bed down during periods of rain, there are times when other deer will be active when it is raining.
 Click here for answers to the question: Do deer move in the rain?

 What Do Deer Do At Night?

 The 24 hours in a deer's life is a cyclical, habitual process just like every other animal or human and their nighttime activity is very similar from day to day.

-A deer has 2 main feeding times in a 24 hour period, Dawn and Dusk.
-Once the deer is full, it will make its way back to a bedding area where it feels safe from predators and it will bed down and chew its cud.
+A deer has 2 main feeding times in a 24 hour period, Dawn and Dusk, the twilight hours.
+Once the deer is full, it will make its way back to a bedding area where it feels safe from prey animals and it will bed down, usually near other deer and chew its cud.

-Also during this time, the deer may close its eyes and sleep for short periods, but mostly it is just resting and has to stay somewhat alert so that it can detect any prey animals that could be looking for a meal.
+Also during this time, the deer sleep for short periods, but mostly it is just resting and has to stay somewhat alert so that it can detect any prey animals that could be looking for a meal.

-If a deer is mainly feeding at dawn and dusk, that means that it is chewing cud and sleeping or resting at night and during the middle of the day.
+If a deer is mainly feeding during the morning hours and evening hours, that means that deer sleep or rest and chew its cud at night and during the middle of the day.

-Obviously this pattern changes based on the factors discussed earlier in this article and there are times when a deer will be active all night and spend much more time resting during the day.
+Obviously this pattern changes based on the factors discussed earlier in this article and there are times when most deer may be active all night and spend much more time resting during the day.

 Tips For Hunting Deer That Are Nocturnal

-First we have to realize that just because you are not seeing a certain buck during daylight hours, it doesn't mean he is truly nocturnal.
-It just means that he is not moving from where he feels safe until after dark, but I guarantee you he is on his feet and moving around inside where he feels safe.
+First we have to realize that just because you are not seeing a certain mature buck during daylight hours, it doesn't mean he is truly nocturnal.
+It just means that he is not moving from where he feels safe until after dark, but I guarantee you he is on his feet and moving around inside where he feels safe and can avoid hunters.